Kiwix JS Windows

 Origin Private File System

-In some modern browsers, you will see an experimental option "Use Private File System" under the File and Folder selectors.
+In some modern browsers, you will see the option "Use Private File System" under the File and Folder selectors.
 If you tick this option,

 then the app will request an Origin Private File System